syncfusion-content/blazor-docs/blazor/color-picker/how-to/no-color-support.md

 ![Blazor ColorPicker with Default No Color](./../images/blazor-colorpicker-nocolor.png)

+>if the noColor property is set to true, ensure that the modeswitcher property is set to false.

 ## Custom no color

 The following sample shows the color palette with custom no color option.